Please CLICK HERE if you have arrived at this page and would like to pay for a package received in the post.

 - You can request details of personal information MFPA holds about you by contacting our office.
 See ‘How to contact us’.

-- Requests must be made in writing and there is a £10 fee for each request.
+- Requests must be made in writing and we will reply to you within 2 months of receipt of application.
+During our Christmas and Spring campaigns we are overwhelmed with requests so we ask for your patience for up to 2 months.
 Proof of identification is required in order to protect your information.
 We also require sufficient details to be able locate your information.
 An optional application form may be provided to assist us in locating the information you require.

 A customer may allow MFPA to provide them with information about products and services that MFPA, or third parties MFPA has selected, which may be of interest to them.
 MFPA will only do this where a customer has agreed to receive such information.
 You agree to receive marketing information: